I've always been fascinated with presidents and their greatest achievements.

-Born poor to a father who was just a bully and a mother who never had time to spend with him for having other children with the disease of tuberculosis, Richard Nixon grew up to despise those born wealthy, and to kindle a deep fire from within, a fire that existed to excel at whatever he pursued, and to show up those who'd thought themselves his better.
+Born poor to a father who was just a bully and a mother who never had time to spend with him for having other children with the disease of tuberculosis, Richard Nixon grew up to despise those born wealthy.
+He kindled a deep fire within, a fire that existed to excel at whatever he pursued and to show up those who'd thought themselves his better.

 The constant underdog, Richard Nixon, would see his share of victory, and disgrace.

 Spending his political life during a time when not just the United States was in turmoil, but the entire world, Richard Nixon was forever under a terrific amount of stress, He'd administer over the government of the USA as Vice President, and then later as President in a time when the world was always on the brink of disaster.

 Was Richard Nixon a self-righteous masochist that needed to be hated to "know" he was "right?"
 Yes probably, and what fueled his success, fueled his downfall.